Group coverage reports based on type of tests or sub-projects/teams.

 For example, one report that contains coverage information for moduleA and moduleB, can be uploaded in a manner that is valid but technically incorrect:

-# Not ideal example of many-to-one Flags to upload in a CI pipeline ./codecov -t <token> -f coverage.xml -F front-end -F back-end -F mobile
+# Not ideal example of many-to-one Flags to upload ./codecov -t <token> -f coverage.xml -F front-end -F back-end -F mobile

 This will apply the entire coverage of the report to both flags, resulting in incorrect coverage.
 Specifically, the